wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 ## Detecting trends in forest disturbance and recovery using yearly Landsat time series_ 1.
 LandTrendr — Temporal segmentation algorithms
 Year: 2010

+Main content:
+We introduce and test LandTrendr (Landsat-based detection of Trends in Disturbance and Recovery), a new approach to extract spectral trajectories of land surface change from yearly Landsat time-series stacks (LTS).
+The method brings together two themes in time-series analysis of LTS: capture of short-duration events and smoothing of long-term trends.
+Our strategy is founded on the recognition that change is not simply a contrast between conditions at two points in time, but rather a continual process operating at both fast and slow rates on landscapes.
+In the LandTrendr approach, we use relative radiometric normalization and simple cloud screening rules to create onthe-fly mosaics of multiple images per year, and extract temporal trajectories of spectral data on a pixel-by-pixel basis.
+We then apply temporal segmentation strategies with both regression-based and point-to-point fitting of spectral indices as a function of time, allowing capture of both slowly-evolving processes, such as regrowth, and abrupt events, such as forest harvest.
+Because any temporal trajectory pattern is allowable, we use control parameters and threshold-based filtering to reduce the role of false positive detections.

 ## Combining ASTER multispectral imagery analysis and support vector machines for rapid and cost-effective post-fire assessment: a case study from the Greek wildland fires of 2007
 Year: 2010

+Main content:
+The present study investigates the use of the support vector machine (SVM) classification method with multispectral data from the Advanced Spectral Emission and Reflection Radiometer (ASTER) for obtaining a rapid and cost effective post-fire assessment in a Mediterranean setting.
+Two ASTER scenes were acquired, one before and one closely after the fire episode.
+Cartography of the burnt area was obtained by classifying each multiband ASTER image into a number of discrete classes using the SVM classifier supported by land use/cover information from the CORINE 2000 land nomenclature.

 ## Combining spectral mixture analysis and object-based classification for fire severity mapping
 Year: 2009